Hispanic and Latino Americans: Race and ethnicity

 Hispanics come from multi-racial and multi-ethnic countries with diversity of origins; therefore, a Hispanic can be from any race or mix of races.
 The most common ancestries are: Native American, European and African.
 Many also have colonial era New Christian Sephardic Jewish ancestry.
 As a result of their racial diversity, Hispanics form an ethnicity sharing a language (Spanish) and cultural heritage, rather than a race.

 Hispanic origin is independent of race and is termed "ethnicity" by the United States Census Bureau.

 On the 2020 United States census, 20.3% of Hispanics selected "White" as their race.
 This marked a large drop when compared to the 2010 United States census in which 53.0% of Hispanics identified as "White".
 These Hispanics make up 12,579,626 people or 3.8% of the population.

 Over 42% of Hispanic Americans identify as "some other race".
 Of all Americans who checked the box "Some Other Race", 97 percent were Hispanic.
 These Hispanics make up 26,225,882 people or 42.2% of the Hispanic population.

 Over half of the "two or more races" respondents were Hispanics.
 These Hispanics make up 20,299,960 people or 32.7% of the Hispanic population.

 The largest numbers of Black Hispanics are from the Spanish Caribbean islands and Central America, including the Cuban, Haitian, Honduran, Panamanian, Dominican, and Puerto Rican communities.

-In Puerto Rico, people have some Native Indigenous American ancestry as well as European and Canary Islander ancestry.
-There's also a population of predominantly African descent as well as populations of Native American descent as well as those with intermixed ancestries.
-Cubans are mostly of Iberian and Canary Islander ancestry, with some heritage from Native Indigenous Caribbean.
-There are also populations of Black Sub-Saharan ancestry and multi-racial people.
+In Puerto Rico, people have some Indigenous ancestry as well as European and Canary Islander ancestry.
+There's also a population of predominantly African descent as well as populations of Indigenous descent as well as those with intermixed ancestries.
+Cubans are mostly of Iberian and Canary Islander ancestry, with some heritage from Indigenous Caribbeans.
+There are also populations of Black African ancestry and multi-racial people.
 The race and culture of each Hispanic country and their United States diaspora differs by history and geography.

 Welch and Sigelman found, as of the year 2000, lower interaction between Latinos of different nationalities (such as between Cubans and Mexicans) than between Latinos and non-Latinos.
 This is a reminder that while they are often treated as such, Latinos in the United States are not a monolith, and often view their own ethnic or national identity as vastly different from that of other Latinos.